-- Decoding of reset configuration (P0L.5 = 1, P0L.4 = 1) will select the normal mode (also called User mode) and select the user Flash to be mapped from address 00'0000h. - Decoding of reset configuration (P0L.5 = 1, P0L.4 = 0) will select ST10 standard bootstrap mode (Test-Flash is active and overlaps user Flash for code fetches from address 00'0000h; user Flash is active and available for read accesses). - Decoding of reset configuration (P0L.5 = 0, P0L.4 = 1) will activate new verifications to select which bootstrap software to execute: - if the User mode signature in the User Flash is programmed correctly, then a software reset sequence is selected and the User code is executed; - if the User mode signature is not programmed correctly in the user Flash, then the User key location is read again.
-Its value will determine which communication channel will be enabled for bootstraping.
+- Decoding of reset configuration (P0L.5 = 1, P0L.4 = 1) selects the normal mode (also called User mode) and selects the user Flash to be mapped from address 00'0000h. - Decoding of reset configuration (P0L.5 = 1, P0L.4 = 0) selects ST10 standard bootstrap mode (Test-Flash is active and overlaps user Flash for code fetches from address 00'0000h; user Flash is active and available for read accesses). - Decoding of reset configuration (P0L.5 = 0, P0L.4 = 1) activates additional verifications to select which bootstrap software to execute: - if the User mode signature in the User Flash is programmed correctly, then a software reset sequence is selected and the User code is executed; - if the User mode signature is not programmed correctly in the user Flash, then the User key location is read again.
+Its value determines which communication channel will be enabled for bootstrapping.